On the road in France in 2022?

 6 Arc méditerranéen

-This crossover of the “juilletistes and aoutiens” (see below) sees millions of people moving across the country and traffic monitor Bison Fute issues FIVE of its rare ‘black alerts’ this year, forecasting more than 600km of jams.
+This crossover of the “juilletistes and aoutiens” (see below) sees millions of people moving across the country and traffic monitor Bison Fute issues just TWO of its rare ‘black alerts’ this year, forecasting nevertheless several hundred kilometres of potential jams.

 Motorways along the Mediterranean coast, and main routes from north to south and vice versa are expected to be very busy at these times.
 Check out BISON FUTE, government funded advice agency which monitors traffic and gives useful tips and advice for avoiding the hotspots, with a ‘realtime’ map and info constantly updated.